tyler-cromwell/SDP/README.md

 The actual method is specified with the key `HttpMethod` under `Properties`.

 3. When creating an EC2 Instance, the default security group does not open any port for SSH.
-To resolve this, a new instance group that opens a desired port must be created.
+To resolve this, a new security group that opens a desired port must be created.

 4. EC2 instances can be instructed to run a **BASH** script once creation is completed (for an example, see the `UserData` key under the `add_ec2_instance` function in `./aws/infra/template.py` or the `addEC2Instance` function in `./src/template.ts`).